 - doubt (vicikiccha)

-- clinging to precepts and practices (silabbata paramasa; S. upadana) [replaces the anusaya of views]
+- clinging to precepts and practices (silabbata paramasa)

 - attachment to the sense realm (kama-raga)

-- aversion (vyapada) [patigha is a feeling and vyapada is the resulting action of avoiding or resisting]
+- aversion (vyapada) (patigha, above, is the feeling of aversion, and vyapada is avoidance or resistance)

 - attachment to the form realm (rupa-raga)